 - Monitor cloud service health using integration metrics

 - Assess the effect of poor managed database performance on your app health

-With the Network Map, you can visualize network throughput, latency, and other key metrics about the traffic across any tagged object in your environment, from services to pods to cloud regions.
-With cloud service autodetection, Datadog automatically identifies and labels your AWS endpoints using the
+With the Network Map, you can visualize network throughput, latency, and other key metrics about the traffic between any tagged objects in your environment, from services to pods to cloud regions.
+With cloud service autodetection, Datadog automatically identifies and labels your endpoints using the

 service tag.
-This means that, by grouping the map nodes by service, you can get a bird’s-eye view of the dependency relationships between services in your environment, including cloud-managed ones.
+By grouping the Network Map nodes by service, you can get a bird’s-eye view of the dependency relationships between services in your environment, including cloud-managed ones.
 This enables you to spot where latency and connectivity issues are concentrated and identify which client services and managed endpoints are causing—or affected by—these performance bottlenecks.

 For example, let’s say you use an Elastic Load Balancer to allocate incoming requests from multiple client services across a number of backend EC2 instances.
 The Network Map’s visualization of your infrastructure means you can validate the health of this ELB service by inspecting the latency and retransmits for communication between it and its dependencies.
 This makes it easy to quickly identify whether the problem may lie with a particular client or with your ELB service.
 If only a single dependency is experiencing high latency in communicating with the ELB, this suggests a client-side issue could be the root cause.
 But if the latency is affecting a number of dependencies to your ELB service, an outage or misconfiguration of the ELB service as a whole may be the cause.